LBPUnion/ProjectLighthouse/README.md

 This is because we have not entirely nailed that down yet, and **your instance WILL get attacked, as they have in the past,** as a result.
 It's happened before, and it **will** happen again.

-We're not responsible if someone hacks your machine and compromises your database, so make frequent backups, and be sure to report any vulnerabilities.
-Thank you in advance.
+We're not responsible if someone compromises your host and accesses your database, so make frequent backups and be sure to report any vulnerabilities!

 ### We are not obligated to provide support.